rabbitmq/rabbitmq-website/site/tutorial-two-java.md

         return count;
     }

-Compile them just like we did in Tutorial one (with the jar files in the working directory):
+Compile them as in tutorial one (with the jar files in the working directory):

     :::bash
     $ javac -cp rabbitmq-client.jar NewTask.java Worker.java